limyansky/personal_website/_drafts/Exploring-My-Lifetime-Spotify-History.md

 The downside to this, versus specifically downloading your data, is that your analysis is much more limited in scope.
 While your extended streaming data includes a timestamp for every play of every song you've ever listened to, there's really no way to request that information through the API.

+Anyways, that's a broad overview of API's in general.
+In this project, I used the Spotify API to determine the genre of each song I had listened to.
+Specifically, I used the [Spotipy]() python library to interact with the API.
+I first took each song's unique URI and requested the unique artist URI's associated with that song (note: although the downloaded data contains artist name, this is a plaintext "Taylor Swift", and insufficient to actually query the API).
+Then, I requested the artist URI to request the genre's associated with that artist.
+Correlating this data, I wound up with a list of genres associated with each song.

+There was a sneaky gottcha here - if a song was performed by, say, two "pop" artists, it gets two "pop" tags, and is counted in the genre total for "pop" twice!
+In SQL, you'd correct for this with a `GROUP BY` command, but in Tableau I used a [Level of Detail](https://help.tableau.com/current/pro/desktop/en-us/calculations_calculatedfields_lod.htm) expression.